Manon-Arc/Robot_holonome/README.md

 ## 📋 Project description

-Prototype of a macanum controable robot.
+Prototype of a controllable macanum robot.

 ## 🌟 Availables features